mutilator/htzsafe_component_esphome/README.md

 - **Baud rate:** 9600
 - **Header:** `0xebaf05` (3 bytes)
 - **Identifier:** 2-byte unique ID for each sensor
+- **Additional Data** 4 bytes with unknown data
+- **Padding for sound** Sends 0x92 while the tone is sending, we look for 10 consecutive 0x92 bytes for 2 seconds after a header is received.
+This keeps from seeing false positives when the devices send "pings" back to the receiver.
 - **Total message:** 5 bytes

 When a sensor is triggered: